KZZA

-KZZA (106.7 MHz "La Ranchera 106.7 FM/1540 AM") is a commercial FM radio station licensed to Muenster, Texas, and serving northern communities in the Dallas-Ft.
-Worth Metroplex.
-It is owned by Estrella Media and it broadcasts a Classic Regional Mexican radio format, which is simulcast on co-owned KZMP 1540 AM.
+KZZA (106.7 MHz "La Ranchera 106.7 FM") is a commercial radio station licensed to Muenster, Texas, and serving northern communities in the Dallas-Fort Worth Metroplex.
+It is owned by MediaCo, and broadcasts a gold-based regional Mexican radio format.

 KZZA has an effective radiated power (ERP) of 75,000 watts.
-The transmitter is off Farm-to-Market Road 730 North in Rosston, Texas.
+Its transmitter is off Farm-to-Market Road 730 North in Rosston, Texas.

 History

 Oldies and Dance

-The station signed on the air on September 9, 1990, at 106.5 MHz.
-It had the call sign KXGM and aired an oldies format.
+The station signed on the air on September 9, 1990, with the call sign KXGM at 106.5 MHz, airing an oldies format.
 In 2001, it moved to 106.7 and was sold to Entravision.
 However, in exchange for the move it was agreed with HBC that it would not change to a Spanish-language format for five years.